awsdocs/aws-site-to-site-vpn-user-guide/doc_source/accelerated-vpn.md

 + NAT\-traversal \(NAT\-T\) is required for an accelerated VPN connection and is enabled by default\.
 If you downloaded a [configuration file](SetUpVPNConnections.md#vpn-download-config) from the Amazon VPC console, check the NAT\-T setting and adjust it if necessary\.
 + IKE rekeys for accelerated VPN tunnels must be initiated from the customer gateway device to keep the tunnels up\.
 + Site\-to\-Site VPN connections that use certificate\-based authentication might not be compatible with AWS Global Accelerator, due to limited support for packet fragmentation in Global Accelerator\.
 For more information, see [How AWS Global Accelerator works](https://docs.aws.amazon.com/global-accelerator/latest/dg/introduction-how-it-works.html)\.
 If you require an accelerated VPN connection that uses certificate\-based authentication, then your customer gateway device must support IKE fragmentation\.
 Otherwise, do not enable your VPN for acceleration\.

-## Pricing<a name="accelerated-vpn-pricing"></a>

-Hourly charges apply for a Site\-to\-Site VPN connection\.
-For more information, see [AWS VPN pricing](https://aws.amazon.com/vpn/pricing/)\.
-When you create an accelerated VPN connection, we create and manage two accelerators on your behalf\.
-You are charged an hourly rate and data transfer costs for each accelerator\.
-For more information, see [AWS Global Accelerator pricing](https://aws.amazon.com/global-accelerator/pricing/)\.